strukturag/nextcloud-spreed-signaling/README.md

 options.

 When the proxy process receives a `SIGHUP` signal, the list of allowed token ids / public keys is reloaded.
+A `SIGUSR1` signal can be used to shutdown a proxy process gracefully after all clients have been disconnected.
+No new publishers will be accepted in this case.

 ## Setup of frontend webserver